gomgoma/2023-BigDataVisualization/README.md

 ## Goal of Work

-This work is aimed to show how different factors are correlated with elections results.
+This work is aimed to show how different factors are correlated with the Spanish general elections results of November 2019.
 We show these results on scale of district, municipality, county and province.
 We consider factors such as income, language use and employment.

 ## Content of this repository
 ### Notebooks